 But the most important thing to understand is that there are risks along all supply chains.
 Not acknowledging that and taking preventative action to avoid these risks can cause disruptions that may be difficult to recover from.

-Many companies who are looking for supplier and vendor risk solutions don’t realize that they already have one — it’s included with SAP’s Strategic Sourcing Suite.
+There are many supplier and vendor risk solutions available.
+However, many companies don’t realize that they already have one — it’s included with SAP’s Strategic Sourcing Suite.